MehmetAzizYirik/MAYGEN/README.md

 As can be seen from these examples, MAYGEN makes no assumptions on chemical stability.
 In particular in small ring systems, this may lead to unlikely structures, such as C=1C=C1.

 We benchmarked MAYGEN against the current state-of-the-art, but [closed-source structure generator Molgen](http://www.molgen.de) from the University of Bayreuth as well as against the [Open Molecule Generator (OMG)](https://sourceforge.net/projects/openmg/)[3], the only available open source structure generator.
 We did not test against the parallelised version of OMG - called PMG - to maintain the focus on algorithmic rather than technological speed.
+The following plot compares the timings.
+The generated numbers  of structures are identical for MAYGEN and Molgen 3.5.

 ![A speed comparison of maygen against molgen.
 Maygen is consistently slower than molgen](/resources/maygen-molgen.png)